shakacode/react_on_rails/CONTRIBUTING.md

 When you use a relative path, be sure to run the above `npm install` command whenever you change the node package for react-on-rails.

-Wihle we'd prefer to us `npm link`, we get errors.
+While we'd prefer to use `npm link`, we get errors.
 If you can figure out how to get `npm link react-on-rails` to work with this project, please file an issue or PR!
 This used to work with babel 5.

 This is the error: